 So, you shouldn’t be surprised if even before asking your name, people ask to scan your personal QR code that will let them send you a friend request (you can accept or reject).
 Personally, I think this is a really interesting way of establishing contacts in China who can be very helpful during your stay.

 WeChat is available in 20 languages in addition to Chinese and is capable of translating text messages received in any of these languages into the language you have configured in your profile.
-Therefore, it’s a huge advantage to travelers in China, as not only does it facilitate a means of communication with people but also helps to reduce the language barrier.
+Therefore, it’s a huge advantage to travelers in China, as not only does it facilitate a means of communication with people but it also helps to reduce the language barrier.

-8. Web content search engine: Baidu, Bing
+9. Web content search engine: Baidu, Bing, and Google

 When it comes to looking up information online, the devout followers of St. Google who are traveling through Chinese lands (I admit, I’m also one) will find that their prayers fall on deaf ears when asking for 5 million results in 0.36 seconds.